 We’ve all been in situations where our dogs ate something that they weren’t supposed to.

-And while others might not seem that dangerous, seeing them swallow a piece of metal like aluminum foil can scare the hell out of anybody!
+Some things might not seem that dangerous, butseeing your dogswallow a piece of aluminum foil can scare the heckout of anybody!

 So what should you do after your dog eats aluminum foil?
-Your first action should be to remain calm.
+Firstly, remain calm.
 Aluminum is not toxic to dogs and is not dangerous in small quantities.
 Assess your dog for signs of choking.
 If they seem okay, carefully monitor them for the next few days.
-Most dogs will poop out the foil, but if they miss a few bathroom trips, call their vet immediately.
+Most dogs will poop out the foil but call their vet immediately if they cannot poo.

 But how should you monitor your dog’s condition?
 And how do you recognize if the aluminum is causing any trouble in your dog’s digestive system?